Command line interface

 record [NAME]

-Interactively select changes for a new patch (commit with log-message NAME)
+Interactively select changes for a new patch (commit with log-message NAME).
+This command runs git add --patch to select the changes before git commit.

 refresh